-Prisoners' Advice Service (PAS) offers free legal advice and support to adult prisoners throughout England and Wales regarding their human and legal rights, conditions of imprisonment and the application of prison law and the prison rules.
-We can also advise women prisoners on matters of family law, and those prisoners with issues relating to detention or deportation on Immigration Law.
+Prisoners' Advice Service (PAS) is a charity that offers free legal advice and support to adult prisoners throughout England and Wales regarding their human and legal rights, conditions of imprisonment and the application of prison law and the prison rules.
+We can also advise women prisoners on matters of family law, and those prisoners with issues relating to detention or deportation.